“I’m a big proponent of gatekeeping”: Special Offer on business, brands and brat

 Once the cover was locked in, Special Offer was granted total freedom by Charli, Imogene, and Atlantic Records to do whatever they wanted for the packaging, with very few limitations.
 “The interiors of the packaging are all built on really fundamental and classic design and typographic principles,” Brent says.
 They opted for a super slick, Swiss-like approach to typography, using Dinamo’s ABC Rom as its primary typeface.
 “When designing, you need to build a system... a world,” he says, “brat on a green square is but one part of that world – it may be the face but it isn’t the body.”
 It’s true, there’s a whole world of irreverent merchandise, ads, events and stage designs that sit alongside this face.
 “The cover is simple,” Brent says, but: “I hate the word anti-design (that’s over-contextualising it), there’s a reason it is the way that it is – it is designed to be that way.”

 Beyond Brat, Special Offer recently released its product line and exhibition identity for Martine Syms’ Total, showing at Paris’ Lafayette Anticipations until February 2025.
-The pair shared a studio together in Los Angeles when Special Offer first started, and so she’s the person Bret’s collaborated with most.
+The pair shared a studio together in Los Angeles when Special Offer first started, and so she’s the person Brent’s collaborated with most.
 “Every project I take on (professionally or otherwise), I like to get her opinion on,” he says.
 “I’ve been speaking at universities a little recently, and the thing I try to drive home is that having a close collaborator, someone that you can bounce ideas off of.”
 Otherwise, he ends, “you’ll be designing into a vacuum.”

 Hero Header